MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 > To implement a split-tunnel VPN, consult with your VPN vendor for configuration details.

-[Configure packet prioritization by using QoS](qos-in-teams.md) Use Quality of Service (QoS) to improve call quality in Microsoft Teams and to monitor and troubleshoot call quality in Teams.
+[Configure packet prioritization by using QoS](qos-in-teams.md) Use Quality of Service (QoS) to improve call quality in Teams and to monitor and troubleshoot call quality.
 QoS should be implemented on all segments of a managed network.
 Even when a network has been adequately provisioned for bandwidth, QoS provides risk mitigation in the event of unanticipated network events.
-When QoS is implemented, voice traffic is prioritized so that these unanticipated events don’t negatively affect quality.
+With QoS, voice traffic is prioritized so that these unanticipated events don’t negatively affect quality.

 [Optimize Wi-Fi networks for quality and performance](prepare-environment-prepare-network.md) Like VPN, Wi-Fi networks aren’t necessarily designed or configured to support real-time media.
 Planning for, or optimizing, a Wi-Fi network to support Teams is an important consideration for a high-quality deployment.